jenkins-x/jx-docs/content/en/community/documentation/step-by-step.md

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

-Open the [Jenkins X docs repository](https://github.com/jenkins-x/jx-docs) on GitHub and click on the "Fork" button in the top right.
+Open the [JayeX docs repository](https://github.com/jenkins-x/jx-docs) on GitHub and click on the "Fork" button in the top right.

 ### Clone your fork locally